How Do Grocery Stores Verify Checks? (And If They See Your Balance)

 Just like any other system, electronic check verification systems can also make errors.
 The system may recommend the store decline a customer’s check, which should have been accepted.

-If this happens to you, I’d recommend paying with an alternative method, such as cash, credit/debit card, or mobile wallets, and ask the grocery store to provide the contact information.
+If this happens to you, I’d recommend paying with an alternative method, such as cash, credit/debit card, or mobile wallet, and ask the grocery store to provide the contact information.

 You should follow up with the verification company to find out why it got rejected and get it corrected if it’s an error.
 Otherwise, the issue may come up in the future when you decide to make a purchase using a check again.

 In the next section, I’ll share the list of grocery stores that accept checks.
 It’s not the complete list of grocery stores, but I compiled a comprehensive list based on my research.